CLARE: Continual Learning for Vision-Language-Action Models via Autonomous Adapter Routing and Expansion: Related Work

 \subsubsection{Continual Imitation Learning in Robotics}

 Data scarcity and safety concerns make continual learning for robotics particularly challenging~\cite{thrun1995lifelong, billard2025roadmap}.
-LOTUS~\cite{lotus}, a hierarchical method, constructs an ever-growing library of skill policies~\cite{buds} and uses a meta-policy to select the correct skill during deployment.
-However, training the meta-policy requires ER of previous data, leading to high storage requirements.
-Sparse Diffusion Policy~(SDP)~\cite{sdp} introduces task-specific expert modules to diffusion policies but requires oracle task identifiers during deployment to manually dispatch the input to the correct expert.
-Hence, SDP cannot operate fully autonomously in continual learning scenarios.
-Another recent work~\cite{ats} fine-tunes a pre-trained base VLA checkpoint on each new task, and employs a task scheduler to select from a model library for deployment.
-However, this method is not memory-efficient and does not enable knowledge sharing between tasks, limiting its practicality for long-term deployment in the real world.
+LOTUS~\cite{lotus}, a hierarchical method, constructs an ever-growing library of skill policies~\cite{buds} and uses a meta-policy trained using ER for skill selection during deployment.
+SDP~\cite{sdp} injects task-specific expert modules into diffusion policies but requires oracle task identifiers during deployment, which prevents fully autonomous operation in continual learning scenarios.
+Another recent work~\cite{ats} fine-tunes a pre-trained base VLA checkpoint for each new task and employs a task scheduler to select from a model library for deployment.
+However, this approach is memory-inefficient and does not enable knowledge sharing between tasks.
+MLR~\cite{yu2026lifelong} reduces storage demands by replaying only the frozen-encoder latent embeddings of past demonstrations and regularizes task embeddings via an angular margin constraint to prevent cross-task representation collapse.
+Most closely related to our work, DMPEL~\cite{lei2025dynamic} builds an expert library for a transformer-based policy~\cite{libero} and iteratively fine-tunes a router network using replay of the router's past input/output data.
+In contrast to these works, CLARE does not require storing any previous data.